jhpyle/docassemble/_docs/api.md

  - `privileges` (optional): a [JSON] array of user privileges (e.g., `['developer', 'trainer']`), or a string containing a single privilege (e.g., `'advocate'`).
 If not specified, the new user will have a single privilege, `user`.
+The privileges of `admin`, `developer`, and `advocate` can only be added if the owner of the API key has `admin` privileges.
 (If your request has the `application/json` content type, you do not need to convert the array to [JSON].)
  - `first_name` (optional): the user's first name.